 Throughout the week you will have many opportunities to participate in individual mentoring sessions with all of the Faculty members.
 These sessions are an invaluable tool for you and you are free to initiate and drive the content of the discussion to suit your needs.

-Over the course of the week, you will work together in teams on a case study problem that will allow you to tie together the concepts and principles discussed at the Institute in consideration of a real-world problem that might occur in any of our institutions.
-On Friday, your group will present your case study solution to the faculty and participants as a capstone event that is intended to be both informative and entertaining.
+Over the course of the week, participants will work together in teams on a Case Study problem that will allow them to apply the concepts and principles discussed at the Institute in consideration of a real-world problem that might occur in any of our institutions.
+On Friday, each group will present its case study solution to the faculty and fellow participants as a capstone event that is intended to be both informative and entertaining.

 Belbin Team Profiling Tool